Visa policy of Serbia: Substitute visa

-Since 8 November 2014, holders of valid visa or residents of Ireland, Schengen Area member states, United Kingdom or the United States may enter Serbia without a visa for a maximum stay of 90 days within any 180-day period, provided visa remains valid for the entire length of stay.
+Holders of a valid multiple-entry visa issued by any Schengen Area member state, Cyprus, Ireland, the United Kingdom or the United States may enter Serbia without a visa for a maximum stay of 90 days within any 180-day period, provided that the visa remains valid for the entire length of stay.

-Reciprocity

-Serbian citizens may enter most of the countries whose citizens are granted visa-free access to Serbia without a visa except for Australia, Bahamas, Bahrain (grants visa on arrival), Canada, Ireland, Jamaica, Kuwait, Mexico, New Zealand, Palau (grants visa on arrival), Paraguay, United Kingdom, United States.
+Holders of a residence permit issued by any Schengen Area member state, Cyprus, Ireland or the United States may enter Serbia without a visa for a maximum stay of 90 days within any 180-day period.

 Non-ordinary passports

-Holders of diplomatic, official & service passports of the following countries and territories may enter Serbia visa-free for up to 90 days (unless otherwise stated):
+In addition to countries whose citizens are visa-exempt, holders of diplomatic, official / service passports of the following countries and territories may enter Serbia without a visa for the following period (unless otherwise noted):